Yıldız Çağrı Atiksoy

-Yıldız Çağrı Atiksoy (born 1 April 1986) is a Turkish actress best known for her role as Malhun Hatun in the Turkish historical TV series Kuruluş: Osman.
+Yıldız Çağrı Atiksoy is a Turkish actress and model best known for her role as Malhun Hatun in the Turkish historical drama TV series Kuruluş: Osman.

-Career
+Personal life

 She studied theatre for two years at the İzmir Ege Art Center and continued her education at the Müjdat Gezen Art Center.
 She also got lessons in cinema, technique and acting at Plato Film.
+She married actor Berk Oktay in September 2022.
+On 21 May 2024, she gave birth to their daughter Mira Milena Oktay.

+Career

 Atiksoy started her career in 2004 with a small role in the Büyük Buluşma TV series.
 She played in fantasy child series "Kayıp Prenses".